tomascordero/chargebee-php/java/README.md

 The java library for integrating with ChargeBee Recurring Billing and Subscription Management solution.

-This library is applicable for Chargebee API version 1.
-Library for version 2 can be found in [master](https://github.com/chargebee/chargebee-java) branch.
+This library is applicable for Chargebee API version 1. <b>Library for version 2 can be found in [master](https://github.com/chargebee/chargebee-java) branch</b>

 ## Installation